ipepe-oss/Bambu-AI-Detective/README.md

 This project is a collection of other projects.
 Please see the individual projects for their licenses.
 My changes are released under MIT.
+Because of licensing issues, I cannot build image and push it to docker hub.
+You need to build the image yourself.

 ## RUN - Getting started
 1. Clone this repo